vlime/vlime/README.md

 3. Install the Vim plugin from Vlime's `vim` directory using your usual way (Vundle or something).
 4. Run the server: `sbcl --load <vlime repo>/lisp/start-vlime.lisp`
+5. When the server is up and running, use Vim to start editing a CL source file, and type "\cc" (without the quote marks) in normal mode to connect to the server.

 If it's your first time running the server, Vlime will try to install it's dependencies via Quicklisp.

-When the server is up and running, use Vim to start editing a CL source file.
+You can also let Vim start the server for you.
+See `:help vlime-start-up`.

 See `:help vlime-tutor` for a tutorial on how to use the main features, and `:help vlime` for the full documentation.